 Augmented reality is beginning to play an important role in many facets of our lives.
-Whether it’s research, education, engineering, medicine or any other industry, AR has slowly crept in and left its march. eCommerce is no different.
+Whether it’s research, education, engineering, medicine or any other industry, AR has slowly crept in and left its mark. eCommerce is no different.
 As in many other industries, this 21st century technology has not only enhanced the user experience, but can also increase sales and revenue and assist with customer service.
 That’s why augmented reality in eCommerce is becoming a major trend.

-The growing influence of this technology in eCommerce is so strong that it is predicted that AR will have a US$1.6 billion market share.
+The growing influence of this technology in eCommerce is so strong that it is predicted that AR will soon have a US$1.6 billion market share.
 Similarly, another estimate suggests that over the next five years, the technology will be responsible for 20% of all online retail spending.
-Of course, having a small business doesn’t mean you can’t take advantage of this too.
+Of course, having a small business doesn’t mean you can’t take advantage of this, too.
 This article will discuss how anyone can incorporate the technology to improve their business.

 What is Augmented Reality?

 Simply, it’s a revolutionary technology that’s impacting every industry.
-With Augmented Reality, you are adding a layer of virtual images or objects that enhance the real world experience.
+With augmented reality, you are adding a layer of virtual images or objects that enhance the real world experience.
 Compared to virtual reality, AR uses the real world as a canvas and creates a combination of real and virtual objects.
 This allows it to enhance everyday experiences from online shopping to training, teaching, and even entertainment.

 How Can Augmented Reality be Applied to eCommerce?

 There’s little doubt that this innovative technology will have a huge impact on the future of eCommerce.
 That’s because it offers creative solutions to many of the big issues that eCommerce businesses face.
-54% of buyers want to visit brick and mortar stores to see items close up and try them on.
+54% of buyers want to visit brick-and-mortar stores to see items close up and try them on.
 But, with an AR app, buyers can experience the product as if they were in a real store.
 They can even see how it will look on them.
 Ikea was one of the earliest adopters of this technology, harnessing the power of AR to allow customers to “try” furniture and see how it will look in their space.
 These experiences allow customers to be more decisive about purchasing a product, which can result in increased sales.

 The Visual Shopping Effect

-As explained above the biggest challenge for online retailers is trying to find a way to help customers get a real sense of the item they’re thinking of buying.
+As explained above ,the biggest challenge for online retailers is trying to find a way to help customers get a real sense of the item they’re thinking of buying.
 By seeing how furniture will look in their room or how a piece of clothing will look on them, they can simulate a real-life experience that can encourage them to make a purchase.

 Social Media for Marketing